RonanAndal/RonanAndal.github.io/projects/Shaka-Shifts.md

 With Shaka Shifts, users can:

-- Create and view schedules
+- Create and view schedules for employees
-- Set and communicate availability
-- Offer shifts for others to take
 - Manage time-off requests seamlessly

 The platform aims to foster a collaborative and efficient work environment by ensuring that scheduling is simple, transparent, and accessible for everyone.
 Whether you're swapping shifts, reviewing your upcoming schedule, or managing team availability, Shaka Shifts makes it easy.